7Ragnarok7/Wordlist-Duplicates-Remover/README.md

  ## Features:-

- - The output will be randomized/shuffled everytime (may overall time to perform a dictionary-attack if the wordlist is sorted)
+ - The output will be randomized/shuffled everytime (may decrease the overall time required to perform a dictionary-attack if the original wordlist was sorted)
- - The output can be manually sorted in ascending or descending order
+ - The output can be explicitly sorted in ascending or descending order
  - The difference between number of lines in the old and new wordlist will be printed